rg-wood/year-zero-fantasy/README.md

 ### Health

 Your starting Health equals your Strength and Agility scores.
+See [Damage and Stress](#damage-and-stress) for more information.

 ### Resolve

 Your starting Resolve equals your Wits and Empathy scores.
+See [Damage and Stress](#damage-and-stress) for more information.

 ### Experience